Katrina van Grouw

 Front cover of the book The Unfeathered Bird by Katrina van Grouw.

 Katrina van Grouw (born 1965) is a British science author, illustrator and fine artist, best known for her illustrated natural science books The Unfeathered Bird and Unnatural Selection published by Princeton University Press.
 She has degrees in Fine Art and Natural History Illustration.
-Van Grouw is a self-taught ornithologist with an interest in comparative anatomy, evolution, and the history of the natural sciences.
+Van Grouw is a self-taught ornithologist with an interest in comparative anatomy, evolution, and the history of natural sciences.

 Early life and education

 Katrina van Grouw was born in Pontypool, South Wales in 1965, adopted, and raised as Katrina Cook in Aylesbury, Buckinghamshire.
 (She became known by her current name after her marriage to Hein van Grouw, in 2009.)
 Van Grouw states that her prodigious drawing ability led to artistic hothousing during her school education which compromised her academic achievements.

 She gained a BA in Fine Art, specialising in printmaking, from the University of Plymouth (at that time Exeter College of Art and Design) in 1990, and an MA in Natural History Illustration from the Royal College of Art in 1992 with a research thesis on bird anatomy.